I am an economist and game theorist working on social dynamics. I focus on the economic causes and consequences of social institutions, including:

 This is part of a larger program on the social foundations of human rationality.

-Aside from my primary appointment, I am co-editor of the volume Advances in the Economics of Religion (Palgrave 2019), Board Member of the Association for the Study of Religion, Economics and Culture (ASREC), Associate of the Network for Economic Research on Identity, Norms and Narratives (ERINN), Faculty Fellow of the Association for Analytic Learning about Islam and Muslim Societies (AALIMS), Faculty Affiliate of the Algorithms, Combinatorics and Optimization Center (ACO), the Center for Global Peace & Conflict Studies (CGPACS) and the Religious Studies Program at UC Irvine.
+Apart from research, I have contributed to this program by co-editing the volume Advances in the Economics of Religion (Palgrave 2019), and serving as Executive Committee member of the Institute for Mathematical Behavioral Sciences, Board Member of the Association for the Study of Religion, Economics and Culture (ASREC), Board Member and Faculty Fellow of the Association for Analytic Learning about Islam and Muslim Societies (AALIMS), Associate of the Network for Economic Research on Identity, Norms and Narratives (ERINN), Faculty Affiliate of the Algorithms, Combinatorics and Optimization Center (ACO), the Center for Global Peace & Conflict Studies (CGPACS) and the Religious Studies Program at UC Irvine.

-I was educated at Oxford (DPhil, MPhil, Monash scholar) and the University of Western Australia.
+I was educated at the University of Oxford (DPhil, MPhil, Monash scholar) and the University of Western Australia.

 Course in Evolution and Learning in Games